anisurrahman072/React-Native-News-2024/README.md

 - Each topic I choose are latest releases of different RN SDKs
 - On an average I give 30+ hours for each R&D & Newsletter writing

-### 🙏 If you find this BOOK helpful, please give a STAR ⭐️
+### 🙏 If you find my R&D helpful, please give a STAR ⭐️

 # Table of Contents (Published 2)